 - Your session will begin when your provider arrives.

 Students can experience psychiatric difficulties while away at school that can interfere with their academic success and personal lives.
-The psychiatry clinic is staffed with a psychiatrist, a physician's assistant, and two psychiatric nurses that work closely with our psychologists and mental health counselors.
+The psychiatry clinic is staffed with a psychiatrist and two psychiatric nurses that work closely with our psychologists and mental health counselors.
 Services include psychiatric evaluation and medication management.